 The inverse of this is true for surfers as well.
 In the summer months especially, it’s poor form to paddle out to a peak with a large crowd of waders.

 This may seem like the most obvious tip on the list, but its often overlooked.
-Consider this: SPF barely matters.
-SPF 15, 30, and 45 all do essentially the same thing.
-If you really want to avoid harmful burns, apply sunscreen at least 15 minutes before you step into the sun, and reapply frequently.
+If you really want to enjoy the sun responsibly and avoid harmful burns, apply sunscreen at least 15 minutes before you step into the sun, and reapply frequently.
 It is especially important to reapply after you swim.

 Check out a variety of SPF's ranging from 0-100 when heading out on your next beach adventure.